 If you're beginning a small business or deciding if you should incorporate your current business, you've probably looked at online incorporation services to see if it's worth it.
 You should consider several factors, including if you'll save attorney fees when incorporating online.

 If you need help with an online incorporation service, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.